Occupy ICE protesters appear in court, protests continue

 LOUISVILLE, Ky.
 (WAVE) - The protesters that shut down parts of the Heyburn Building during a demonstration against Immigration and Customs Enforcement in July 2018 were back in Downtown Louisville Thursday.

-Last year, Occupy ICE protesters linked arms and blocked the elevators that led the the ICE office on a higher floor.
-This morning, 20 people stood on the stairs of the Hall of Justice as three of their own faced criminal charges.
+Last year, Occupy ICE protesters linked arms and blocked the elevators that led to the ICE office on a higher floor.
+Thursday morning, 20 people stood on the stairs of the Hall of Justice as three of the “Heyburn 9” faced their own criminal charges.

-"ICE was invented and formed as part of the Department of Homeland Security," said David Horvath of Occupy ICE Louisville.
-"We did well before that with border protection and we can continue to do that in a humane way."
+“ICE was invented and formed as part of the Department of Homeland Security,” David Horvath of Occupy ICE Louisville said.
+“We did well before that with border protection and we can continue to do that in a humane way.”

 The Department of Homeland Security was created in 2002 following the terror attacks of 9/11.